Foxy Shazam: 2025: Animality Opera, Rockin' Rolla Coast Tour, and Box of Magic

-In January 2025, the band released the single "Rhumbatorium" and announced their ninth album Animality Opera.
+In January 2025, the band released the single "Rhumbatorium" and announced their ninth album, Animality Opera.
 They released the second single "Pink Sky" on February 13, 2025, with Animality Opera itself coming out on March 20.
 The promotion for the album included a 3D interactive website created with Metimmerse, which can be viewed here; items inside its rainforest landscape linked to the presale for the CD/vinyl purchase and tickets for the band's upcoming shows.
 Animality Opera included spoken word verses from artist Shamon Cassette (who opened for Foxy Shazam on their Hidden Treasures tour in 2022) throughout the album.

 In spring 2025, the band embarked on the Rockin' Rolla Coast Tour, a 5-week headlining tour across the United States.
 The Number Twelve Looks Like You and Lobby Boxer opened, with sideshow performers from Coney Island on most dates.
 The tour was well-received, with reviewer Joe Abbruscato comparing it to "Freddie Mercury getting an adrenaline shot straight to the heart and being set loose on a pop rock-infused acid trip at Coney Island" and calling it "exquisite, joyous, theatrical chaos".

-On August 8, 2025, lead single "Magic" from their upcoming tenth album Box of Magic was released.
+On August 8, 2025, lead single "Magic" from their upcoming tenth album, Box of Magic, was released.
 The album was recorded at EastWest Studios in Hollywood and will feature an appearance from actor and musician Corey Feldman.
 The band will support the album with headlining appearances in September 2025, as well as opening for pop rock band Waterparks in December 2025.

 Music style and influences

 Many media outlets compare the band to Queen and Meat Loaf because of its use of theatrics and over-the-top lyrics.
-Andrew Winney stated, "If Noel Fielding and Freddie Mercury had a love child it would be [Foxy Shazam vocalist] Eric Nally."
+Andrew Winney stated, "If Noel Fielding and Freddie Mercury had a love child it would be Eric Nally."
 The magazine Alternative Press compared the band to bands like Queen, My Chemical Romance, and The Darkness, while also believing that the band has a unique sound that should best be seen live.